abeing/config/gw2/gw2.md

 ## Gift of Metal

-0/1 for Twilight
+0/1 for Gift of Twilight
-0/1 for Sunrise
+0/1 for Gift of Sunrise

 Weaponsmith:
   0/250 Platinum Ingot [Jeweler]